rclone/rclone/MANUAL.md

-When using VFS write caching (`--vfs-cache-mode` with value writes or full), the global flag `--transfers` can be set to adjust the number of parallel uploads of modified files from cache (the related global flag `--checkers` have no effect on mount).
+When using VFS write caching (`--vfs-cache-mode` with value writes or full), the global flag `--transfers` can be set to adjust the number of parallel uploads of modified files from the cache (the related global flag `--checkers` has no effect on the VFS).

     --transfers int  Number of file transfers to run in parallel (default 4)